 If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
 There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Before any hike or walk-in the Canadian Rockies, you need to have bear spray.
+Before any hike or walk in the Canadian Rockies, you need to have bear spray.
 Remember that the bear spray is worthless if it’s in your pack, you’ll need to be able to grab this in two seconds or less in an emergency.
 We wear our bear sprays on our hips.

 The likeliness of seeing wildlife on this trail is high.
 It is a moderately trafficked trail, but bear sightings have occurred.
 Most notably, a spirit bear was spotted in the area last year.
-The spray valley and the pass are frequented by bears.
+The Spray Valley and the pass are frequented by bears.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.